abrantesarthur/chickadee/psets/futureimprovements.md

 ## file system

 - increase number of blocks in file system.
 This should impact multiple constants and functions such as `allocate_extent`

+- what if a child seeks at the same time that its parent writes to a disk file?
+Is the f->wpos\* and f->rpos fields going to be synchronized?